 I studied mathematics and English literature at the University of Chicago—a combination that taught me to think in systems while staying attuned to how ideas land with people.

-My career has moved between structured finance, nonprofit leadership, and technology.
+My career has moved between commercial real estate finance, nonprofit leadership, and building software.
 I've found that the analytical frameworks transfer surprisingly well: risk assessment, stakeholder management, building under constraints.
 Whether I'm structuring a hedge, designing a product, or running an organization, the core problem-solving approach is the same.

-I'm always happy to connect—whether you're navigating capital markets questions, building something interesting, or just want to grab coffee.
+I'm always happy to connect—whether you're navigating rate risk questions, building something interesting, or just want to grab coffee.